-The effective date of the interpretation is for years beginning on or after 01 April 2019.
+The effective date of the standard is for years beginning on or after 01 April 2021.

-The entity does not envisage the adoption of the interpretation until such time as it becomes applicable to the entity's operations.
+The entity does not envisage the adoption of the standard until such time as it becomes applicable to the entity's operations.

-It is unlikely that the interpretation will have a material impact on the entity's financial statements.
+It is unlikely that the standard will have a material impact on the entity's financial statements.